stevemussmann/SJR_Catostomidae_Hybrids/01_stacks/README.md

 ## 5. populations

 The populations module of Stacks v2.64 was used to do initial filtering (see `populations.slurm`) and dx2003_map.txt contained the list of samples processed.

-populations was also used to recover a set group of loci for the Bayesian Genomic Cline analysis (list contained in `bgc_whitelist.txt`).
-See `populations.bgc.slurm`.